ksu-cis300-master/Homework-4-S24-Instructions-UltimateTicTacToe/index.md

 - A **private static readonly int** giving the font size, in pixels, to use for boards that have been won.
 This value should be the font size for the above font, multiplied by the number of rows in a board (use the appropriate constant from the **TicTacToeBoard** class).
 - A **private static readonly int** giving the width and height of each button representing a won board.
 This value should be the size of the smaller buttons, multiplied by the number of rows in a board.
 - A **private static readonly Font** giving the font to use on buttons representing won boards.
 Initialize this font as the other font above is initialized, using the appropriate font size.
 - A **private static readonly Padding** to use for the margins of a control that needs no margin.
 Initialize this field by passing 0 to the [constructor](https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.padding.-ctor?view=windowsdesktop-6.0#system-windows-forms-padding-ctor(system-int32)).
+Most of the controls will use this margin.
 - A **private static readonly Padding** to use for the margins of the smaller boards.
 Initialize this field as above, but using 2 as the parameter.
 - A **private const int** giving the number of simulations to use to find the computer's plays (50000).
 - A **private const string** giving the status message to display when it is the computer's turn ("My turn.").